asteining/Module-Challenge-8/README.md

 Perform an Action on an Existing Vehicle
 1. Select a vehicle from the preloaded or created vehicles:
-2. Choose actions like start, accelerate, print details, or vehicle-specific features (e.g., towing, wheelie).
+2. Choose actions print details, or vehicle-specific features (e.g., towing, wheelie).

 Exit:
 1. Quit the application.